matsduf/zonemaster/test-zone-data/CannedDNS.md

-# Wishes for a Canned DNS server
+# Wishes for a CannedDNS server
 Mats Dufberg